 The Bank has a fully owned daughter company Fjord Support Services OÜ (reg nr 16479312, registered in the Business Register of Estonia).
-The purpose of the company is the administrative support of the Bank in the process of issuing and administering loans.
-As of the end of the year, the daughter company employs 3 people.
+The purpose of the company is the administrative support of the Group in the process of administering loans.
+As of the end of the year, the daughter company employs 1 person.
 The members of the Management Board of the daughter company are Mr. Danas Juzenas and Mr. Veiko Kandla.
 The Bank has no other subsidiaries or branches.
+In the 4th quarter, the Group discontinued new lending in Estonia, continuing to administer the existing loan portfolio.
+With the decision, the Group achieved higher operational and financial efficiency.
+Since the Estonian portfolio makes up less than 10% of the total loan portfolio and the Group sees further good growth opportunities on the domestic market, this decision does not pose any negative impact on the Group 's operations or financial results.